microsoft/PartnerResources/_docs/Industry/Sustainability/Sustainability.md

 # Learning Plan Resources for Microsoft Cloud for Sustainability

-Microsoft Cloud for Sustainability is an extensible SaaS solution that enables organizations at any stage of their sustainability journey to record, report, and reduce emissions through their enterprise and their value chain.
-It integrates previously disparate solutions into a new system of record that enables comprehensive, integrated, and automated sustainability management
+**Microsoft Cloud for Sustainability is an extensible SaaS solution that enables organizations at any stage of their sustainability journey to record, report, and reduce emissions through their enterprise and their value chain.** It integrates previously disparate solutions into a new system of record that enables comprehensive, integrated, and automated sustainability management

 Content is broken down as follows:

-* Fundamentals, Associate, Expert: content categorized in increasing level of complexity
+* **Fundamentals, Associate, Expert, Specialist:** content categorized by increasing level of complexity
-* Certifications: relevant Microsoft exams or certifications
-* Community resources: user groups, events, blogs
+* **Community resources:** user groups, events, blogs

-Additionally, some content may be marked with one or more icons:
-* '$' to indicate paid content
-* '3rd Party' to indicate 3rd party content (not created by Microsoft)

 ## Keeping Up